tlersa/G00TR-IG/README.md

 Commands :
 - [+] - Enter Your ID : Enter The Telegram ID
-- [+] - Enter Your BOT Token : Enter the Telegram BOT Token
+- [+] - Enter Your BOT Token : Enter The Telegram BOT Token
 - [+] - Enter File Name : Enter The Name Of The Passwords File
 - [+] - Enter The Target Username : Enter The Username Of The Target Acct